 Source: CME Group

 When metal is delivered into a warehouse and is determined to be eligible, storage for that metal is paid to the warehouse directly by the owner of the metal.
-A customer may decide to warrant (register) the metal, usually for the purpose to use for delivery against an exchange futures contract.
+A customer may decide to warrant (register) the metal, usually for the purpose to use for delivery against an Exchange futures contract.

 For Copper only, handling charges are paid upon warranting, whereas for the other metals, handling charges are paid upon cancellation for load out.
 If the Copper warrant is transferred, the handling charge is reimbursed to the seller and debited from the buyer.

-Each warehouse must report to the exchange an inventory of the eligible and registered metal it has in store each day.
-For base metals, these figures are reported for each location showing the movement of metal into and out of the warehouse as well as metal that has moved between the eligible and registered status as depicted in an inventory report publicly available on the CME Group website.
+Each warehouse must report to the Exchange an inventory of the eligible and registered metal it has in store each day.
+For base metals, these figures are reported for each location showing the movement of metal into and out of the warehouses as well as metal that has moved between the eligible and registered status as depicted in an inventory report publicly available on the CME Group website.

 In addition to providing transparency in providing the daily inventory of metal in each warehouse location, a warrant line up report is also publicly available to show the schedule of shipments from the individual warehouses.
 This report provides additional color to the inventory report as it identifies the specific warehouse and its current shipment schedule which is valuable information for the market users involved in physical delivery.